Adults who work with children | Families First Partnership (FFP) programme

 Multi-Agency Child Protection Teams (MACPTs)

-MACPTs bring together professionals from social care, police, health, and education to deliver a coordinated response to child protection concerns.
-These teams aim to:
+MACPTs bring together co-located professionals from social care, police, health, and education to deliver a coordinated response to child protection concerns.
+These teams:

 Together, we will: